 Despite its clear convenience, challenges can arise as organizations adopt file sharing.

 This process can make organizations vulnerable, particularly if they do not take proper precautions.
 It can place corporate data at risk and increase the chances of security breaches.
 Many business owners and system administrators do not completely understand how sharing and NTFS permissions interact and they lack a plan to manage the content shared folders.

 The rapid rise of work-from-home employees has only heighted the potential risk profile.
 Before the pandemic, only an estimated 7 percent of the workforce regularly worked from home.
-By May 2020, an estimated 64 percent of employees were working from home, and many people have discussed the potential of continuing work-from-home arrangements.
 As a result, teams collaborating on common documents across multiple devices and locations have become commonplace.
 Businesses need to make sure they protect their critical information and sealing up these vulnerabilities.